attosol/intune-automatic-selective-wipe/README.md

 # intune-automatic-selective-wipe

-Automatic Selective Wipe for Intune App Protection/ManagedAppRegistered Devices on the Last Working Day of an Employee.
+Perform an Automatic Selective Wipe on Devicecs registered to Intune App Protection on the Last Working Day of the user

-You can use our Automatic Selective Wipe application to:
+You can use this solution to:
 * Automatically wipe ManagedAppRegistrations from Devices on the Last Working Day of an Employee based on the AccountExpiry attribute

 # Prerequisites